 7. Will I be charged sales tax?

 Mr. Beer is required to charge sales tax on all orders originating in either Arizona or Wisconsin.
 Orders placed from any other location will not be charged sales tax.

 You may change or cancel your order anytime prior to processing.
 In order to do so, you will need to contact one of our friendly customer service agents.
-Give us a call (toll free) at 1-800-852-4263, or send an e-mail [email protected] We will do everything we can to accommodate your request, but keep in mind that we process orders as quickly as possible to ensure timely delivery.
+Give us a call (toll-free) at 1-800-852-4263, or Contact Us.
+We will do everything we can to accommodate your request, but keep in mind that we process orders as quickly as possible to ensure timely delivery.

 To find out the status of an order you've already placed, simply click here to log in to the Mr. Beer Store, then click to view your current order.
 If you placed your order as a "Guest Shopper" or are having trouble logging in, contact a Mr. Beer associate for assistance.
 For more detailed information about our shipping policy, click here.

 10. How do I track my order?